Chickpea garbanzo bean dip or hummus is a delicious vegetable protein rich dip that is easy to make but needs a little aforethought.

 It's not rocket science: Double the fibre in your diet and you decrease the risk of heart disease by a half.

 Got a bit of space in the veggie garden?
 Think about growing chickpeas, your very own, but only if you live in hot summer area, with low summer rainfall, like California.
 They have a long growing season, and frankly whilst I grew a few for green chickpeas, they are a pain to reap.
-Green or dried, they are delic and healthy.
+Green or dried for your chickpea garbanzo bean dip, they are delic and healthy.

 The bean, full of protein and healthy carbohydrate, a wonder food, full stop...... delic, healthy, very low glycemic index, low in calories, full of anti-oxidants, rich in folate and vitamin B6 to prevent homocysteine build up, what more do you want?!!!

-Why, that's even easier than cooking green beans.
+Growing green beans is even easier than cooking them.
 Unless you choose to

 plant the bush bean variety, then I strongly recommend you do your